Blue9/ece3400-team20/Labs/lab4.md

 The setup is only deemed correct if all registers have the correct value.

 #### Communicating with the FPGA
 To begin a protocol needed to be designed to communicate with between the FPGA and Arduino.
-Due to the contrainst of digital pins on the Ardunio, we decided to create a serial communication protocol.
+Due to the contrainst of digital pins on the Ardunio, we attempted to create a serial communication protocol.

-##### FPGA
+##### FPGA - Serial
 To ensure no bits are ever missed the 8MHz signal generated in the PLL module was output to a digital pin for the clock signal for serial communication:
 ```Verilog
 assign GPIO_0_D[1] = CLK_8;